 Many dog food recipes fall short in certain nutrients, especially iron, copper, calcium, and zinc.
 Even some recipes created by veterinarians don't measure up.
 The University of California, Davis, School of Veterinary Medicine tested 200 recipes, many written by vets.
 The researchers found most of the recipes were short on some essential nutrients.

 The best way to make sure a recipe has what it takes is to choose one created by an expert with training in dog nutrition, says Jennifer Larsen, DVM, PhD.
 That might be a certified pet nutritionist or a PhD-trained animal nutritionist with experience making pet food.
 Your vet should be able to point you in the right direction.

 Your pet needs protein (animal meat, seafood, dairy, or eggs), fat (from meat or oil) and carbohydrates (grains or vegetables).
-He also needs calcium (from dairy or an ingredient such as egg shells), and essential fatty acids (from certain plant oils, egg yolks, oatmeal, and other foods).
+They also need calcium (from dairy or an ingredient such as egg shells), and essential fatty acids (from certain plant oils, egg yolks, oatmeal, and other foods).

-And if that's not enough to consider, if your dog has a health problem, he may need a special diet.
+And if that's not enough to consider, if your dog has a health problem, they may need a special diet.
 You may need a pet nutrition expert to create custom recipes.